 In different words, he is saying what Revelation 3:17 says.
 He put it into psychiatric terms, that these people have such pride that they judge themselves as already complete.
 Again, God is judging what they do, and that is what their actions are showing Him.

 Blind means that they are not able to recognize God's spiritual truth about themselves.
-Again, the book.
-They do not recognize the inherent sinfulness of the way they live day by day.
-Blind means they are not able to recognize God's spiritual truth about themselves.
+Again, from the book: They do not recognize the inherent sinfulness of the way they live day by day.
+"Blind" means they are not able to recognize God's spiritual truth about themselves.
 Like a physically blind person, they are unaware of the spiritual reality of their condition, and they say, "What sin?"